Finding reliable beta readers is often a challenging process for new authors, especially if you’re working on a publishing schedule.

 It is normal to expect a few poor book reviews, especially on Amazon.

-But if you can get honest feedback from readers before you publish, you will significantly reduce this possibility.
+But if you can get honest feedback before you publish, you will significantly reduce this possibility.

 You can react to negative viewpoints and correct the problems in your manuscript before your book goes on sale.

-After your book is available, paying readers will be bluntly honest if or when they post a review.
+After your book is available, book buyers will be bluntly honest if or when they post a review.

 It’s much better to get this honest feedback well before you publish your book.

-If you are self-publishing your book, it’s unlikely that you can afford to pay for beta readers.
+If you are self-publishing your book, it’s unlikely that you can afford to pay for readers.

-There are paid readers you can find, but the cost is generally too much to pay if you want a group of beta readers.
+You can find paid readers, but the cost is generally too much to pay if you want a handful of readers.

 So you will have to find ways to get people to read your book for free.
-But that doesn’t mean that you want sub-standard feedback.
+However, that doesn’t mean you want substandard feedback.

-Another option to find free beta readers is to ask your colleagues at work.
+Another option is to ask your colleagues at work.

-You will probably find that unless one or two have a mean streak, family members and friends might be reticent to give you brutally honest feedback.
+You will probably find that unless one or two family members or friends have a mean streak, they might be reticent to give you brutally honest feedback.

-However, the feedback you can get is still a valid and useful point of view.
+However, the feedback you get can still be valid and a useful point of view.

 You can look online and in your community for a writer’s group.